Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 be tested as well.
 This helps ensure both the standard and the custom data stored in the database are consistent and nothing was lost during the upgrade process.

-Some things to pay attention to:
+Things to pay attention to:

 - Views not working: During the upgrade, if a view causes issues because of it's content, it gets disabled.
-You can find the information of disabled views on the :ref:`upgraded report
+You can find the information of disabled views on the :ref:`Upgraded report
   <upgrade/upgrade_report>`.
 This views need to be activated again.
 To achieve this, we recommend
   the use of migration scripts.
 - :doc:`Module data <../tutorials/define_module_data>` not updated: Custom records that have the ``noupdate`` flag are not updated when upgrading the module in the new database.
-For the custom data that needs to be specifically update due to changes in the new version, we recommend to use migration scripts to do so.
+For the custom data that needs to be updated due to changes in the new version, we recommend to use migration scripts to do so.
   ..
 TODO: add example update_record_from_xml